ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 This AR-augmented Evidence includes:

     1. The Attestation Results from (2)
-    2. Attestation Environment signing of a hash of the Attestation Results plus the proof-of-freshness from (3).
+    2. Any (optionally) new incremental Evidence from the Attesting Environment
-This allows the delta of time between (2.3) and (3) to be definitively calculated by the Relying Party.
+    3. Attestation Environment signature which spans a hash of the Attestation Results (such as the signature of (2.4)), the proof-of-freshness from (3), and (4.2).
+Note: this construct allows the delta of time between (2.3) and (3) to be definitively calculated by the Relying Party.

 5. On receipt of (4), the Relying Party applies its Appraisal Policy for Attestation Results.
 At minimum, this appraisal policy process must include the following:

-    1. Verify that (4.2) includes the nonce from (3).
+    1. Verify that (4.3) includes the nonce from (3).
     2. Use a local certificate to validate the signature (4.1).
-    3. Verify that the hash from (4.2) matches (4.1)
+    3. Verify that the hash from (4.3) matches (4.1)
-    4. Use the identity of (2.1) to validate the signature of (4.2).
+    4. Use the identity of (2.1) to validate the signature of (4.3).
     5. Failure of any steps (5.1) through (5.4) means the link does not meet minimum validation criteria, therefore appraise the link as having a null Verifier B Trustworthiness Vector.
 Jump to step (6.1).
     6. When there is large or uncertain time gap between time(EG) and time(EG'), the link should be assigned a null Verifier B Trustworthiness Vector.